ConstantineLignos/Codeswitchador/README.md

 License
 =======
-Codeswitchador is distributed under the Simplified BSD License.
-See LICENSE for more information.
+Codeswitchador is distributed under the Apache License version 2.0.
+See LICENSE.txt for more information.